Toronto Maple Leafs: Buffalo Sabres

 The rivalry between the Buffalo Sabres and Toronto Maple Leafs is due to the 100-mile (160 km) distance between their home arenas (KeyBank Center and Scotiabank Arena respectively).
 The Sabres won 70 of 103 all-time home games against the Maple Leafs from their inception in 1970–71 until 2015–16 (the last season before Toronto drafted Auston Matthews), despite the always large contingency of Toronto fans at those games.
 Since the 1998–99 season, both teams have played in the Northeast Division, now the Atlantic Division.
 Buffalo won the 1999 Eastern Conference finals against Toronto in five games, the only playoff series between the two teams.
 During the 2018–19 season, Toronto swept Buffalo in the season series for the first time ever.
 Buffalo previously swept a season series with Toronto in 1979–80, 1987–88, and 1991–92.
-Due in part to the number of Leafs fans living near or in Buffalo, and in part to Buffalo's relative proximity to Toronto and the rest of Ontario, as well as the lower prices of Sabres tickets, Maple Leafs–Sabres games at the KeyBank Center in Buffalo typically hold around 80 percent of Leafs fans, making it the largest away crowd in the NHL.
+Due in part to the number of Leafs fans living near or in Buffalo, and in part to Buffalo's relative proximity to Toronto and the rest of Ontario, as well as the lower prices of Sabres tickets, Maple Leafs–Sabres games at the KeyBank Center in Buffalo typically hold around 80 per cent of Leafs fans, making it the largest away crowd in the NHL.